-printer's mark is a device used for visual identification of the printer, his business, and, many times, his family.
-It could be considered as the first form of copyright to protect the intellectual contents and guarantee the quality of a book.
-In the beginning, during the mid-fifteenth century, these devices were very simple designs.
-However, by the mid-sixteenth century, they had evolved into a serious art form with ornate and complex patterns.
-There are fine examples of these marks on the dome of the Main Reading Room above the College Library Reference Desk.
+printer's mark is a device used for visual identification of the printer, his business and, many times, his family.
+It could be considered as the first form of copyright to protect the intellectual contents and to guarantee the quality of the book.
+In the beginning of the mid-15th century, these devices were very simple designs.
+However, by the mid-16th century, they had evolved into a serious art form with ornate and complex patterns.
+There are fine examples of these marks in the dome of the Main Reading Room above the College Library Reference Desk.